 Utah drivers are legally required to carry auto insurance.
 Police officers routinely ask for proof of insurance if you are pulled over or in an accident.
 If you are an uninsured driver or cannot provide evidence of your insurance coverage, you may face several penalties.

-Driving without insurance in Utah is classified as a class B misdemeanor per the Utah Department of Motor Vehicles and can result in fines ranging from $400 to $1,000 if you are convicted.
+If you’re caught with no insurance, Utah code classifies the crime as a class B misdemeanor per the Utah Department of Motor Vehicles, which can result in fines ranging from $400 to $1,000 if you are convicted.
 Your license may also be suspended.
 In order to reinstate it, you will need to have an SR-22 form filed.
 This is a form that an insurance company files with the DMV to prove that you are maintaining insurance, so you will have to purchase an insurance policy before reinstating your license.

 Getting into an accident is never a pleasant experience, but if you are uninsured, it adds another layer of complication.
 Drivers with insurance are able to file claims with their insurance company, which may help to pay for the damages caused.

-For drivers without insurance, there can be major repercussions.
-In Utah, you can be subject to all of the penalties mentioned above.
-Your vehicle may be impounded and you might even face the prospect of jail time, depending on the severity of your accident.
+Driving without insurance in Utah can carry major repercussions.
+You can be subject to all of the penalties mentioned above, as well as face vehicle impoundment and potential jail time, depending on the severity of your accident.
 In addition, you are responsible for the costs of any injuries or damage you caused.
 Not having insurance could mean you are responsible for those damages out of pocket, and can result in lawsuits and even the seizure of your assets.

 Even if you are not at fault in an accident, if you cannot show proof of insurance it could result in your license being suspended and you needing an SR-22 form to get it reinstated, which could make your insurance more expensive than it would be otherwise.